adf47/D3/README.md

-# D3 - RENT A CAt WEB APP WRITTEN IN RUBY AND SINATRA
+# D3 - RENT A CAT WEB APP WRITTEN IN RUBY AND SINATRA

 In addition to the requirements for D3 as it stands, we would like to add in these requirements: